yelghali/D3.js/README.md

-A D3.js chart showing the total world cup attendances and the participating countries throughout the years.
+This is a D3.js chart showing the total attendance and the participating countries, in the world cups throughout the years.

-I made this chart as a mini project for the MOOC: Data visualization and d3.js at  www.udacity.com
+I created this chart as a mini project for the MOOC: "Data visualization and d3.js" at  www.udacity.com